 Gravity have become quite popular since they filter almost as fast and pumps with little work required.
 The downside is that you need a large contain to hold “dirty” water.
 Originally gravity filters were mostly home-make or very heavy systems designed for base camps.
 A number of companies sell purpose designed gravity filters that are appropriate for backpacking including the Platypus Gravity Works, MSR Autoflow and Katadyn Basecamp.
 I like the feeder for the Platypus, but I think the clean reserve is less than ideal.
 The Platypus Water Tank is much better because it can sit on the ground with the opening toward the top.

 There are a number of filters which are designed to go inside sports bottles, attached to a hydration system tubing, or are thick straws like LifeStraw, that you suck the water through.
 Historically I didn’t like any of these systems because you had to create suction with your mouth to pull the water through.
 This is fine around town at lower elevations.
-If you are slightly out of breath after a long climb, and you are at 10k ft, having to apply sufficient suction can be very difficult.
-These days a number of companies are putting the filters in soft bladders that you squeeze to push the water through the filter which works pretty well.
-Katadyn BeFree and Sawyers Squeeze.
+If you are slightly out of breath after a long climb, and you are at 14k ft, having to apply sufficient suction can be very difficult.

-These days water filters are very popular because you can drink the water you pump immediately, they are simple to use, they are effective at removing biological contamination, and those with charcoal elements will also remove some chemicals and improve water taste.
+Pump based water filters used to be the go-to water systems.
+They are very well suited to situations when water hard to access, like in very shallow pools.
+They are effective, long lasting, and some have charcoal elements which will remove some chemicals and improve water taste.
 Filters tend not to catastrophically fail, but as the age they can filter 4x slower than a new filter.
 If you use a filter when the nights get below freezing, make sure to either fully drain your water filter, or keep it warm so it doesn’t freeze.
 Filters are particularly useful if you are in locations which are hot and have few sources of water.
 You can “camel up”, drink as much water as you can at the source so you don’t have to carry it.
 There are lots of filter options.

 Three minutes of boiling water is also highly effective went dealing with biological containments.
 The downside is that you might need to carry extra fuel, and in hot weather, you don’t get safe, cold water to drink.